Rochelle loves the fantasy world of comics and enjoys dressing up like her favorite characters. She lives in Knoxville

-- Chose a character you feel comfortable portraying.
+- Choose a character you feel comfortable portraying.

 - Consider the costs involved in creating your cosplay.

-- Better likenesses tend to get a larger response.
+- Better likenesses tend to get a better response.

 - Remember that you will be photographed.

 - Don't try to change your body dramatically in a short period of time to fit a character.

 - Assess your artistic strengths, and pick characters that play to them.